Load Management is a program that controls the power to residential water heaters, central air conditioners, and of-peak electric heat.

 When we reduce energy use during peak times, we forestall the need to build new, expensive electrical generation facilities and transmission equipment to meet your electrical needs.
-Load management also provides for more efficient use of the facilities we have, which means we can hold future rate increases to a minimum.
+Load management also provides more efficient use of the facilities we have, which means we can hold future rate increases to a minimum.

 Controlling the energy consumption of water heaters can be done effectively, efficiently, and quickly without any burden to you.
 Under normal conditions, you will not run out of hot water.
-In fact, you may never even notice when the water heater is shut off.
+In fact, you may never even notice when the water is shut off.
 Water heaters are separated into two categories:

-Controlled Central Air Conditioner $5.00 monthly credit
+Controlled Central Air Conditioner $5.00 Monthly Credit:

-Members who participate in the load management program and allow their Central Air Conditioner to be controlled upon the installation of a load control device will receive a $5.00 credit on their electric bill for the months of June, July, August, and September.
+Members who participate in the load management program and allow their central air conditioner to be controlled upon the installation of a load control device will receive a $5.00 credit on their electric bill for the months of June, July, August, and September.
 The credit will be given after a minimum of 300 kWh has been consumed.
 Give us a call if you're interested in participating.